-That said, there are certain eating patterns and specific foods, herbs, and other natural substances that hold specific and potent powers for promoting heart health.
-They do it by targeting the main factors that keep your heart and entire circulatory system strong and healthy and blood flowing optimally.
+That said, there are certain eating patterns and certain foods, herbs, and other natural substances that hold potent powers for promoting heart health and protecting your cellular health.
+They do it by targeting several main factors that keep your heart and entire circulatory system strong and healthy and blood flowing optimally.

 10 Foods, Nutrients, and Herbs for Heart Health

-While there are many different factors involved in keeping your heart healthy and blood flowing well, the good news is that there are even more foods, herbs, and natural ingredients that help support and protect those factors and heart function.
+While there are many different factors involved in keeping your heart healthy and blood flowing well (such as blood viscosity, cholesterol levels, and oxidative stress), the good news is that there are even more foods, herbs, and natural ingredients that help support and protect cellular and heart functions.
 Here are some of the best.